H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [Core Switch-GigabitEthernet1/0/2] quit

-# Specify interface GigabitEthernet 1/0/3 that connects the core switch to the access switch as a trunk port, and assign the port to all VLANs.
+# Specify GigabitEthernet 1/0/3 that connects the core switch to the access switch as a trunk port, assign the port to VLAN 100, and set the PVID to 100.

 [Core Switch] interface gigabitethernet 1/0/3